plumphp/plum/README.md

 Change Log
 ----------

-### Version 0.1.1 (15 December 2014)

-- Reduce required version of PropertyAccess to `2.4`

-### Version 0.1 (10 December 2014)

-- Initial version
+*No version released.*

 License
 -------

-The MIT license applies to cocur/plum.
+The MIT license applies to plumphp/plum.
 For the full copyright and license information, please view the LICENSE file distributed with this source code.